joshua-robinson/csci662-project/README.md

 5. Install the following packages into the new environment: `peft==0.2.0`, `tensorboardx==2.6.2.2`
 6. Uninstall `transformers` and install version `4.28.0`

+Note there is no need to download data as it is all included in this repository.
+Data preprocessing is also including automatically in the training and evaluation scripts, and doesn't need to be done separately.

 ### Evaluating Claim #1
 Text here.